sucharit/RabindraKeyboardBangla/README.md

 --ঃ is represented by H; for ঁ, use ñ.
 Both have to be used after a vowel; if used after a consonant, does nothing.

 --It is often useful to disrupt the phonetic transliteration; use #.
 For example, to type করতে, type kar#te; if you type karte, you get কর্তে; you may also type karate to get করতে, although that is a bit unnatural.
 This is also needed to write certain combinations.
-For instance, to write ওই, type o#i, since oi converts to ঐ.
-To completely disrupt the phonetic transliteration, type # twice, but this is not recommended; for instance, if you type kar##te, you get কর⁠তে, where the ে is wrong.
+For instance, to write ওই, type o#i, since oi converts to ঐ; to write সিংহ, type sing#ha, since singha converts to সিঙ্ঘ.
+To completely disrupt the phonetic transliteration, type # twice, but this is not recommended; for instance, if you type kar##te, you get কর⁠তে, where the shape of ে is wrong.

 --To type some strange juktakkhors, you need to type the hasanta explicitly.
 For example, for ক্হ, type kh, since kh is খ.